kermitt2/grobid_client_python/Readme.md

 By default if an existing `.tei.xml` file is present in the output directory corresponding to a PDF in the input directory, this PDF will be skipped to avoid reprocessing several times the same PDF.
 To force the processing of PDF and over-write of existing TEI files, use the parameter `--force`.

+The file `test.py` gives an example of usage from a another python script.

 ## Benchmarking